Willi Bleicher: Trades union career with IG Metall

 There were also confrontations with employers and events that cemented the reputation of Becker and Bleicher as a battle hardened "not to be messed with" union leadership team.
 On 17 February 1956, around 12,000 union members gathered from across Baden-Württemberg for a mass demonstration against the weighing machine company, Bizerba-Waagenfabrik-Wilhelm-Kraut-AG.
 The protest was in respect of well founded reports that Becker and Bleicher had been forcibly ejected from a works council meeting at the company.
 It was reported that during the unpleasantness Bleicher had been repeatedly kicked by others attending the meeting.
 Bleicher felt that the ensuing legal case ultimately ended in defeat, but the incident certainly demonstrated the willingness to fight of IG Metall in Baden-Württemberg.
 A year later in another power struggle, this time with a firm in Biberach, they were able to call out 20,000 metal workers for a street demonstration, through which they successfully defended several individual workers against oppressive application of rules by employers.

 Although Bleicher (like Becker) generally stood for a conflictual – sometimes even ruthless – strategy towards the employers, he never lost his eye for what was possible.
 In 1954, with everything pointing to a destructive labour battle within the engineering sector in south-west Germany, Bleicher was among the minority in the union leadership urging caution.
 Experience of "21 works council assemblies, 7 discussion evenings, 20 works council meetings, 5 members' assemblies, 5 meetings with union officials and three local committee meetings", as he spelled out during the course of a fierce debate in the North Württemberg / North Baden Wages Commission, had left him very sceptical about the willingness to fight among the broader membership.
 He concluded, "Without the backing of the membership, nothing can be done".
 In the end, through a succession of negotiations and arbitration processes, which also involved the Stuttgart-based regional government, applying a "deal-based approach, meaning without a strike, an outcome was achieved which undoubtedly represented a substantial success for the union side", according to Ludwig Becker's assessment communicated in a leaflet distributed by the Stuttgart union leadership team.
 And indeed, the increase in hourly rates of between 6 and eight pfennigs more or less matched the objectives originally set out by the union.
 The effectiveness of the Stuttgart leaders as a locomotive for deal making had again been emphatically confirmed.

 Ludwig Becker systematically supported Will Bleicher as his successor, even postponing his own retirement in order to facilitate a transition.
 In March 1959 the IG Metall national executive indeed appointed Bleicher to take over from Becker as the union's Stuttgart region leader.
-Otto Brenner, whi since 1956 had chared the national executive, also backed him for the position.
+Otto Brenner, who since 1956 had chaired the national executive, also backed him for the position.
 There now followed thirteen years during which Bleicher was the undisputed leader of IG Metall in Baden-Württemberg, and exercised a decisive influence on the union's wages policy nationally.